with the Brain

 - What will the Link do?

 - We are designing the Link to connect to thousands of neurons in the brain.
 It will be able to record the activity of these neurons, process these signals in real time, and send that information to the Link.
-As a first application of this technology, we plan to help people with severe spinal cord injury by giving them the ability to control computers and mobile devices directly with their brains.
+As a first application of this technology, we plan to help people with quadriplegia by giving them the ability to control computers and mobile devices directly with their brains.
 We would start by recording neural activity in the brain’s movement areas.
 As users think about moving their arms or hands, we would decode those intentions, which would be sent over Bluetooth to the user’s computer.
 Users would initially learn to control a virtual mouse.
 Later, as users get more practice and our adaptive decoding algorithms continue to improve, we expect that users would be able to control multiple devices, including a keyboard or a game controller.

 - Who will the Link help?